-The hills about the Long Mynd may be very compact but they do a good job in hiding away any sight of a bustling modern world.
+The hills about the Long Mynd may be very compact, yet they do a good job in hiding away any sight of a bustling modern world.
 Here's a December afternoon view east from the side of Round Hill with the steep drop to Ashes Hollow being evident while the valley floor was capably hidden.
-These may be little hills but such was the sculpting of previous times that steep-sided valleys were incised into the countryside to grant a sense of shelter from the rest of the world.
+These may be little hills, but such was the sculpting of previous times that steep-sided valleys were incised into the countryside to grant a sense of shelter from the rest of the world.
 All this caused a bit of dawdling in the sunshine as well as taking in views towards Long Synalds and Caer Caradoc.

 When I did get going again, declining sunlight and a passing shower meant that I didn't glimpse other hills like Grindle, Callow or Nills in circumstances like the above as I descended to Little Stretton.
 Yet, there was little grumbling apart from a sense that limbs were growing weary.
 The natural sculpting of valleys like Callow Hollow or Small Batch was enough to keep my eyes busy.
 For a largely pastoral area, it does possess more visual drama than that for which many would give it credit.
 Maybe that's why so many enjoy it in peace and why I have returned to these parts since then.See more photos from this album (Shropshire)